ralvarep/ODL-OpenStack/README.md

 ## Author

-This project has been developed by [Raúl Álvarez Pinilla](http://github.com/ralvarep) as a result of the Master's Thesis entitled *Study of Software Defined Networking through the development of virtual scenarios base on the OpenDaylight controller*.
+This project has been developed by [Raúl Álvarez Pinilla](http://github.com/ralvarep) as a result of the Master's Thesis entitled *Study of Software Defined Networking through the development of virtual scenarios based on the OpenDaylight controller*.

 ## References